oovg/the-open-template/src/_posts/lovers.md

 ### From Game Theory to Cooperation Theory, into Complex Systems and Ecologies, into Cooperative Network Ecologies

-Though a bit of a whimsical take on game theory, this piece is has been but a tiny quantum emergence along a meandering path, searching for first principles of sustainably cooperative complex network systems, or cooperative network ecologies.
-The intended process is to actively learn, sharing data/knowledge as its gained, and iterating alongside that acquisition of knowledge in the open, so as to maximize its plurality.
-I'm beginning with an transdisciplinary approach, sifting through many domains of knowledge to derive various mechanisms of coordination and cooperation throughout, no matter how primitive.
-In fact, the more primitive the better, as these may prove to be some of the most fundamental, interoperable, and ultimately valuable inputs into mechanism design of mutually assured cooperation.
+Though perhaps a whimsical take on game theory, this piece has been but a tiny quantum emergence along a meandering path, searching for first principles of sustainably cooperative complex network systems, or _cooperative network ecologies_.
+The idea is to actively learn; to share perspectives as they're gained, and iterating alongside that acquisition of knowledge in the open, so as to maximize its plurality.
+I'm beginning with a transdisciplinary approach, sifting through many domains of knowledge to derive various mechanisms of coordination and cooperation throughout, no matter how primitive.
+The more primitive the better, in fact, as these may prove to be some of the most fundamental, interoperable, and ultimately valuable inputs into a mechanistic design toward _Mutually Assured Cooperation_.

 > A game is said to have rules and thus a structure, only if players are actively choosing to play the game.
 The playing of the game is the approval of the game's bounds.
->– James P Carse _ Finite and Infinite Games
+>– James P Carse _Finite and Infinite Games_

 ---

 ###### Footnotes and Further Reading

-1) Great Filter
+[1] The Great Filter

 Orginal (revised) paper by Robert Hanson: http://mason.gmu.edu/~rhanson/greatfilter.html